Life satisfaction: Family

-On the other hand, life satisfaction is also affected by parenthood and couples introducing children into their relationships.
+Life satisfaction is also affected by parenthood and couples introducing children into their relationships.
 Research done by McLanahan & Adams (1987) provides evidence that adults with children can be less happy due to less life satisfaction, less marital satisfaction, more anxiety, and more depression.

 Marriage

-Marriage has a correlation with life satisfaction, but causality is still under debate.
+Marriage appears to have a positive correlation with life satisfaction, but the causality is still under debate.
 Many studies do not consider whether self-selection could be a factor affecting the relationship between marriage and life satisfaction.
-In other words, it could be that happier individuals are more likely to marry, painting a different picture of the effects of marriage.
-Myers said, "happy people may be more appealing marriage partners.
-Because they are more good-natured, more outgoing, and more focused on others, they generally are socially attractive."
-Indeed, there is evidence to suggest that people select into marriage.
-In addition, even if there is such a causation effect, social exclusion and stigma experienced by single individuals may be those responsible for higher levels of life satisfaction among married couples, rather than marriage itself.
-Yet, numerous studies have shown that most couples were no more satisfied with life than they were previously, before marriage.
-Taking culture into effect, people in collective societies are often in arranged marriages, but are reportedly very happy in these situations.
-The individuals learn to love each other throughout the course of their marriage.
+There is evidence to suggest that happier individuals are more likely to marry, which means that part of the reason for the positive correlation is that people select into marriage.
+People who are perceived as happy may be more likely to attract a marital partner, as happiness can be an attractive personality trait.
+In addition, even if there is a causation effect such that marriage causes higher life satisfaction, social exclusion and stigma experienced by single individuals may be those responsible for higher levels of life satisfaction among married couples, rather than marriage itself.

+In cultures where arranged marriages are common, studies comparing arranged and non-arranged marriages show no significant differences in life satisfaction.
+This applies to comparisons between different groups in the same culture, as well as between groups in different countries with differing views on arranged marriages.